am0520/Amphibians/README.md

 ---

 ## Features
-- List of amphibians
-- Details with description and image
+- Browse a list of amphibians with name, type, description, and image
+- Data is loaded from a remote API
-- Modern Compose UI
+- Clean UI built with Jetpack Compose
+- Uses Android best practices with separation of concerns

 ---